Black Market Vapes are causing the ‘Mysterious Vaping Illness’: How Fake Vape Products are Endangering Lives

 Congenital and possibly hereditary weak points in the lung tissue, or “blebs”, can rupture and leak air, causing primary spontaneous pneumothorax, or spontaneous lung collapse.
 This condition is not caused by vaping, or even smoking, but occurs spontaneously, often affecting young, lanky men.

-One such young man gained significant media exposure, when the story of his hospitalization started trending on instagram, and got picked up by the highly unreliable news source, the Daily Mail.
-The story was quickly debunked, but other news outlets ran the story, reporting on the teen’s claims, cleverly getting the fear clicks, without endorsing the veracity of the story itself.
+One such young man gained significant media exposure when the story of his hospitalization started trending on Instagram.
+The story was quickly debunked, but other news outlets ran the story, reporting on the teen’s claims.

 The incidence of spontaneous primary pneumothorax in young men is 7.4 to 16 per 100,000 per year.
 Based on the census data for 2017, somewhere between 11,796 and 25,505 men would encounter this problem.
 This comes out to around 983 to 2125 cases of spontaneous lung collapse in young men per month.
 It is overwhelmingly likely that a few of these men smoked cigarettes or used drugs, climbed mountains, did scuba diving, or vaped, with none of these behaviors being the cause of their collapsed lung.
 None of these cases were caused by vaping.